SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 Many and massive wildfires burned in Alaska and the Yukon between 2001 and 2009.
-Three large fires that burned during this period (their locations are in a shapefile) occured within boreal forest areas of central Alaska.
+Three large fires that burned during this period (their locations are in a shapefile) occurred within boreal forest areas of central Alaska.